davepinch/pinchy.cc/content/reality-checks/look-in-a-mirror.md

 ---
 title: look in a mirror
 type: reality-check
-hashtag: look-in-a-mirror
+visualize-yourself:
+  - YOU ARE BEAUTIFUL
+  - YOU ARE STRONG
 tags:
   - reality check
   - reflection
   - fun while tripping
   - lucid dreaming
-visualize-yourself:
-  - YOU ARE BEAUTIFUL
-  - YOU ARE STRONG
 ---